nodemailer/ethereal-www/docs/faq.md

 #### 9\.
 Must I use Nodemailer for Ethereal?

-No, you can use any mail client or library that supports SMTP
+No, you can use any mail client or library that supports SMTP, be it PHPMailer or even Outlook Express.